rarecoil/awesome-dva/README.md

 and wargames.

 This is a port of [OWASP VWAD](https://github.com/OWASP/OWASP-VWAD) to the [Awesome list framework](https://github.com/sindresorhus/awesome).
 See [/scripts/update-dva.js](https://github.com/rarecoil/awesome-dva) for the script that ports this from VWAD to Markdown.
 To contribute, contribute upstream to OWASP-VWAD and this will be updated.
-This content is licensed Apache 2.0 per OWASP-VWAD.
+OWASP uses CC-BY-SA 3.0, so this is CC-BY-SA 4.0.

 ## Table of Contents